boazsegev/facil.io/CONTRIBUTING.md

 * **Easy to compile**:

-    The code uses GNU `make` and although we have CMake support, neither CMake nor `configure` should be required at any point.
+    The code uses GNU `make` and although we have some CMake support, neither CMake nor `configure` should be required at any point.

 * **Easy to manage**: